 Framing this lens is fairly easy on a 0.68 viewfinder.
 As a glasses wearer I do struggle with some lenses with wider frame lines, and the 35mm field of view certainly gives you that.
 With a 35mm lens on a rangefinder, to get close, you have to physically move in close.
 But the medium wide that the 35mm makes available is simply to die for.

 It is not cheap.
-One of the most expensive lenses, in fact, the most expensive lens I own.
-No kidding.
 If you are getting into Leica though, and perhaps considering a few Summarits or Elmarits etc, I recommend not doing that and just get the 35mm F2 Summicron.
 It is so versatile, and the picture quality improvement and the improvement in what you can do as far as being artistic with subject isolation with improved bokeh is very noticeable.
 You’ll also notice the significant improvement in build quality.